 Recommended shampoo for dogs

 Step 3: How to clean dogs’ ears

+You can learn to cut your dog’s nails at home using our handy guide.
 How often you have to cut your dog’s nails is influenced by their activity levels.
 Highly active dogs who have naturally worn their nails down through running on hard surfaces may not need their nails cut, while indoor dogs who only go for a short walk each day will need their nails regularly trimmed.

 A dog’s toenails consist of the nail itself which surrounds the quick, the pink part inside which supplies blood to the nail.
 Be very careful that you do not cut into the quick as it will bleed quite a lot and hurt your dog.
-For dogs with black nails where you cannot see the quick, it can be more difficult to avoid cutting into it but the best method for cutting your dog’s nails is to simply trim the hooked part of the nail that is curving down.
+For dogs with black nails where you cannot see the quick, it can be more difficult to avoid cutting it but the best method for trimming your dog’s nails is to simply trim the hooked part of the nail that is curving down.
 For dogs with dewclaws, you must trim these as well as they cannot naturally wear down.

 Make sure to always use dog nail clippers to trim your pet’s nails as these are specially designed to suit the strength and shape of dog toenails, and they often include safety features and cutting guides.
 If you don’t feel confident cutting your dog’s nails yourself, take them into a Petbarn Grooming salon where our professional groomers can perform this service for you.

 Recommended dog nail clippers